liquity/bold/README.md

 The system mitigates this by taking the minimum of the LST-USD prices derived from market and canonical rates on the RETH, ETHX and OSETH PriceFeeds.
 As such, to manipulate the system price upward, an attacker would need to manipulate both the market oracle _and_ the canonical rate which would be much more difficult.

 However this is not the only LST/oracle risk scenario.
-There are several to consider - see the LST and oracle risks section [LINK]
+There are several to consider - see the [LST oracle risks section](#lst-oracle-risks).

 ## Known issues and mitigations